- vs. Throat Culture

 - Children 5 years to 15 years of age are the most common age group infected by group A strep.

 - Infection is most common during the winter/early spring season.
 This is likely due in part to the seasonal variation of strep bacteria concentration in the community as well as the higher likelihood of close proximity of individuals due to either weather conditions and/or school attendance during winter months.

-The pediatric population may have different presentations of GAS infection:
+The pediatric population may have different strep throat (GAS) symptoms:

-- Infants (< 1 year of age) low grade fever (< 101 F, 38 C), fussiness, decreased appetite, often following exposure to either daycare or older infected siblings
+- Infants (< 1 year of age) low-grade fever (< 101 F, 38 C), thick purulent nasal discharge fussiness, decreased appetite, often following exposure to either daycare or older infected siblings

 - Children (> 3 years of age) sudden onset sore throat, moderate fever (> 101 F, 38 C), headache, upset stomach, and enlarged and tender lymph nodes in the neck area.
 Other upper respiratory symptoms such as runny nose and cough are not usually associated with strep throat.